AlbinoDrought/np-scanner/README.md

 Want to see your allies scanning data on the official map?

-1. Install [the userscript](./NPScannerMapEmbed.user.js) using [Greasemonkey](https://addons.mozilla.org/en-CA/firefox/addon/greasemonkey/) in Firefox or [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo//Open) in Chromium.
+1. Install [the userscript](./NPScannerMapEmbed.user.js) using [Greasemonkey](https://addons.mozilla.org/en-CA/firefox/addon/greasemonkey/) in Firefox, [Violentmonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag) in Chromium.

 2. Visit your Neptune's Pride match on the official site